VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter07.md

 SendMessage (hwndEdit, PBM_SETRANGE, min, max) ;
 ```

-***
-[Prompt] The range of a progress bar can be set to be a negative value.
+__PROMPT__ The range of a progress bar can be set to be a negative value.
-***

 ### Setting Step Value of Progress Bar

 We can set the step value for a progress bar, and make the progress bar
 stepping forward when each stage task is complete.
 The step value is 10 by
 default, and can be changed by sending `PBM_SETSTEP` message, as shown in the
 following:

 ```cpp
 SendMessage (hwndEdit, PBM_SETSTEP, 5, 0) ;